family smiling at sink

 Tankless or On-Demand Heaters

 Tankless, or on-demand, water heaters don’t store hot water.
-Instead, they heat water as it passes through a series of coils in the unit.
-Because the unit only heats water as you use it, a tankless heater is usually more energy efficient than a traditional storage tank water heater because it doesn’t have to keep unused water hot.
-A tankless unit provides a limited flow rate of hot water — most tankless units can provide up to 7.5 gallons of heated water per minute.
-For this reason, these units are a good choice for anyone who doesn’t typically require hot water from more than two places in their home at a time.
+Instead, they heat water as it flows through the unit's coils.
+Since they only heat water when it's needed, these units are generally more energy-efficient than traditional storage tank heaters, as they don't need to keep unused water hot.
+However, tankless units have a limited flow rate, typically providing up to 7.5 gallons of hot water per minute.
+This makes them a phenomenal option for households that don't require hot water in more than two places at once.

 Electric Tankless Water Heaters